 What are the symptoms of a diaphragmatic hernia?

-Fast heart rate
+- Fast heart rate

-Abdomen that appears caved in (concave)
+- Abdomen that looks caved in (concave or scaphoid)

 How is a diaphragmatic hernia diagnosed?

 A healthcare provider may spot this condition on an ultrasound in pregnancy.

 After birth, your baby's healthcare provider will do an exam.
 Your child may also need a chest X-ray.
 This will show any issues in his or her lungs, diaphragm, and intestines.

 Your child may also need the following tests: